thegricean/overinformativeness/README.md

 - more overspecification when talking to a real speaker (van der Wege 2009)

+- Mitchell, Reiter, and Van Deemter (2013) investigate effects of atypicality and show that speakers prefer to mention the shape or material of objects when it is atypical (e.g., "octagonal mug", "wooden key") --> but they didn't look for a gradient effect, only binary typical/atypical

 ### Laundry list of potentially relevant results from vision (taken mostly from Westerbeek et al 2014)